c-neto/carlosneto.dev/_sources/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md.txt

 __This is probably my most valuable tip!__

 The exam environment uses __Bash__ as the default shell.
 Behind the scenes, Bash relies on the __GNU Readline__ library, which provides powerful command-line editing and history features.
-For example, the interactive search menu that appears when you press __Ctrl + R__ is implemented by GNU Readline.
+For example, the interactive search menu that appears when you press __CTRL + R__ is implemented by GNU Readline.

 Two useful Readline functions are __not bound to keys by default__: `history-search-backward` and `history-search-forward`.
 These functions search your command history using the text you've already typed at the prompt.